-MBIE’s Energy Hardship Update is our new regular e-news about efforts to reduce energy hardship in New Zealand.
+MBIE’s Energy Hardship Update is our regular e-news about efforts to reduce energy hardship in New Zealand.

 In this section

-The Support for Energy Education in Communities (SEEC) Programme is part of a suite of new government initiatives to lift people out of energy hardship.
+The Support for Energy Education in Communities (SEEC) Programme is part of a suite of government initiatives to lift people out of energy hardship.

 The Ministry of Business, Innovation, and Employment (MBIE) has developed a definition of energy hardship and an initial set of measures that will be used to monitor energy hardship over time.

 2 specialist groups were established in 2021 to support government in its work to alleviate energy hardship in New Zealand.
 The expert panel completed its work in July 2023 and the reference group’s term ended in December 2023.